opentok/accelerator-sample-apps-js/README.md

 ###Configuration

 This section shows you how to prepare and run the sample application.
-The app is built using the [Accelerator Core JS](https://github.com/opentok/accelerator-core-js) and the following accelerator packs:
+The app is built using [Accelerator Core JS](https://github.com/opentok/accelerator-core-js) and the following accelerator packs:

  - [Text Chat](https://www.npmjs.com/package/opentok-text-chat)
  - [Screen Sharing](https://www.npmjs.com/package/opentok-screen-sharing)
  - [Annotation](https://www.npmjs.com/package/opentok-annotation)
-### Configuring the app

 Add a `config.json` file with your OpenTok credentials to the `src` directory:
 ```javascript